 Director of Programs & Initiatives

 Kathryn brings passion to their pro bono work as well, focusing on trauma-informed, healing-centered legal counseling with incarcerated individuals and their families, and serving as a mentor and advocate for foster youth through Court Appointed Special Advocates (CASA).
-Kathryn was Chair of the California Criminal Justice Funders Group, Board member for the San Francisco LGBT Center, and is currently on the Leadership Coalition of the Repeal California’s Three Strikes Law campaign.
+Kathryn was Chair of the California Criminal Justice Funders Group and Board Member for the San Francisco LGBT Center.